marcwrobel/jbanking/CONTRIBUTING.md

 6. [GitHub CodeQL](https://codeql.github.com/) analysis,
 7. [Sonatype lift](https://lift.sonatype.com/) analysis.

-CI checks are automatically triggered on PR and on push on master or maintenance branches.
+CI checks are automatically triggered on PR and on push on main or maintenance branches.
 All workflows are also automatically triggered weekly.

 ## Contribution rules